borntofrappe/quality-assurance/README.md

 });
 ```

+#### zombie

-A headless browser like `zombie` allows to visit web pages similar to actual users, and through the testing library allows to test HTML, CSS and JavaScript rendered.
+`zombie` is a headless browser, a browser without an interface which allows to visit web pages similar to actual users.
+Together with `chai` the module allows to validate existing content, for instance the HTML elements rendered on the page.

-It is possible to run code before running a test, or at the end of a test, to ensure that the test proceed with a certain setup, but it is first necessary to instruct the `zombie` library with the site to-be-visited.
+The module is particularly suited to execute code outside of a test, before or after the validation, to ensure the appropriate setup.
+As a for instance `chai` might need to test that submitting a form modifies the rendered markup.
+Use `zombie` to visit the page, populate the form and submit its value.

+Instruct which page to visit through the `site` property.

 ```js
 const Browser = require("zombie");
 Browser.site = "https://boilerplate-mochachai.borntofrappe.repl.co";
 ```

-With the information create an instance of the browser.
+Create an instance of the browser.

 ```js
 const browser = new Browser();